wgaffa/tuitch/README.md

 Right now, I haven't built any deployment or installation for the project, so you'll need to clone the repository yourself.
 This project is in early development and I only have so much free time on my hands.

 ## How to use Tuitch
 Tuitch comes with very basic commands and functionality.
-You can type `:help` in the chat bar to bring up a list of commands, they include `:join <channel>` to join a Twitch channel's chatroom and `:credentials` to update your config file's user credentials (username and the OAuth token).
+A list of commands is shown on the home page when the appliction starts, they include `:join <channel>` to join a Twitch channel's chatroom and `:credentials` to update your config file's user credentials (username and the OAuth token).

 ## Planned features and contributions
 If you would like to contribute to this project then I am open to pull requests and bug fixes.
 This project started as a learning opportunity and has grown into most of the functionality I set out to attempt.